 How old your kids are and how well they swim will determine how you do it.
 No matter which you choose, be prepared for some very cold water.

-On a recent trip, I visited the Multun-Ha cenote as part of a day tour to Coba (more about that later).
+On a recent trip, I visited the Multun-Ha cenote as part of a day tour to Coba.

-This is only one cenote—other sites have a few—but it’s very nice.
-You approach what looks like a well and go down a long spiral staircase to a high-ceiling cave with a wooden dock that extends out over crystal clear turquoise water about 30 feet deep.
+This site has only one cenote — other sites have a few — but it’s quite nice.
+You approach what looks like a well and go down a long spiral staircase to a cave with a cathedral ceiling and a wooden dock that extends out over crystal clear turquoise water about 30 feet deep.

-Look up the stalagtites.
-Look down and you can rock formations deep in water below, which is cool and a little unnerving.
-There were a handful of other people who came and went while we were there but there weren’t enough people that we were in each others’ way at all.
+Look up the stalactites.
+Look down at the rock formations deep in water below, which is cool and a little unnerving.
+There were a handful of other people who came and went while we were there, but there were never so many people that we were in each other’s way.

 When Tiny Traveler was a bit more than a year old we took her to Kantun-Chi , one of the more low-key “eco parks.”
-They had an underground river tour we would have liked to do but we thought it would be too cold for a toddler, and the guys at the admission booth concurred.
+They have an underground river tour in tubes that would be awesome to do with older kids, tweens and teens.

-Tiny Traveler splashed in some of the shallow water, but she preferred wandering the trails and scrambling around on the rocks while we took turns swimming in the deeper pools.
-She napped soundly on the way home, always a sign of a good time.
+Tiny Traveler splashed in some of the shallow water and enjoyed wandering the trails and scrambling around on the rocks while we took turns swimming in the deeper pools.

-Tip: Some of the cenotes have fish down near the rocks.
-But the water is so clear that you can easil see them with goggles or a mask, so be sure to pack some.
+Some of the cenotes had fish swimming deep down near the rocks.
+The water was so clear that we could easily see them with goggles or a mask, so be sure to pack some.

-The Mayan Riviera’s coast runs parallel to the MesoAmerican reef, one of the largest reef systems in the world.
-If your kids are old enough to swim safely in deep ocean, make the effort to go snorkeling.
+The Riviera Maya’s coast runs parallel to the Mesoamerican reef, one of the largest reef systems in the world.
+If your kids are old enough to swim well in open water, make the effort to go snorkeling.

 Not that it will take much effort.
-Any hotel will run tours—often leaving right from its own beach.
+Any hotel will help you book a tour — often leaving right from your beach.
 You’ll take a zodiak a short way out to the reef, get your fill of snorkeling and be back in less than two hours.

-Be aware that the water near the shore is calm because the reef protects the coast.
-Out by the reef the currents are strong and water is quite choppy.
-Definitely snorkel with a life jacket and fins, and keep kids close.
+Keep in mind that the water near the shore is calm because the reef protects the coast.
+Out by the reef the currents can be strong and the water can be choppy.
+Kids have to be old enough to swim in those conditions and to be aware of their location, so they don’t drift too far.

-Tip: We didn’t see sargassum on the beaches in Cozumel, so you might consider a day trip to Cozumel for off-beach snorkeling or just seaweed-free swimming.
+Tip: We didn’t see sargassum on the beaches in Cozumel, so you might consider a day trip to Cozumel for off-the-beach snorkeling and seaweed-free swimming.

 Explore Mayan Ruins

 On my most recent visit to the Yucatan I went to the Mayan ruins at Coba.
-I’d always heard that Coba is underwhelming compared to other complexes but I didn’t find that to be the case at all.
+I’d always heard that Coba is underwhelming compared to the other complexes, but I didn’t find that to be the case at all.

-Coba is more in ruins than Chichen Itza, and areas around it are still being excavated.
-It used to get far fewer visitors than other area Maya cities.
-But it’s main pyramid is the only one in the Mexican Yucatan that you can still climb (for now) and I think this is probably drawing more visitors to it.
+Coba is more in ruins than Chichen Itza and areas around it are still being excavated.
+It used to get far fewer visitors than sites.
+But its main pyramid is the only one in the Mexican Yucatan that you can still climb (for now) and I think this is drawing more visitors to it.

 On the hot August day we were there, it wasn’t packed by any means, but it was definitely busy.
 You won’t be the only person climbing the pyramid as the photos posted on various tour websites seem to suggest.

-This cluster of Mayan ruins is built alongside a lagoon and is somewhat spread out.
-There is pyramid, a ball court and other small structures a short walk from the entrance.
-Then the main pyramid that you can climb is about two kilometers away.
+This cluster of Mayan ruins is built alongside a lagoon and spreads out across a patch of jungle.
+There is a pyramid, a ball court and other small structures a short walk from the entrance.
+The big pyramid that you can climb is about two kilometers away.

 The biking is flat and pretty easy.
 Any kid who can ride moderately well and can fit on the bikes available can do it.
 Take careful note of where you park your bike when you get to the pyramid.
 You’ll need it for the return ride and it’s easy to forget which is yours.